 Licensed bar on site.

-There is a games room on site, 13 acres of garden and woodland, a shop, total peace and quiet and stunning scenery, plenty of parking and hosts available 24/7.
+There is a games room on site, 13 acres of garden and woodland, total peace and quiet and stunning scenery, plenty of parking and hosts available around the clock.
 Pubs close by.
 Bridport is packed with wonderful cafes and restaurants if you are going to an event at the literary festival.

 All meals are home cooked using local ingredients wherever possible and dietary requirements can be accommodated.

 The cottages will be stocked on arrival with tea, coffee, milk, fruit teas, full fruit bowl, full biscuit tin.

 Breakfast includes bread, croissants, butter, jams, eggs, juice, cereal, yoghurts and one or two other treats.
 Guests can prepare whatever they wish.

 Lunch is left up to you.
 There are fridges in the cottages if you wish to bring food or snacks or there are pubs nearby if you wish to get out.

 Tea.
 Cake will be available at 4 pm.